Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Resources and the Four Actions

-{{Overcome Obstacle}} — Acquire just about any good or service you can imagine, including a justice contract against someone who'd done wrong to you.
+{{Overcome Obstacle}}—Acquire just about any good or service you can imagine, including a justice contract against someone who'd done wrong to you.
 Or just someone you don't like.

-{{Create Advantage}} — Host an associate at an {Exclusive Restaurant} to give you an edge in your negotiations.
+{{Create Advantage}}—Host an associate at an {Exclusive Restaurant} to give you an edge in your negotiations.
 Hire someone to get {Useful Dirt} on the Trellex board of directors.

-{{Attack}} — Resources is not used for direct attacks.
+{{Attack}}—Resources is not used for direct attacks.

-{{Defend}} — Avoid many kinds of social consequences.
+{{Defend}}—Avoid many kinds of social consequences.

 #### Example Stunts

-**Mr. Johnson** — Once per scenario you can deeply tap your corporate budget to get a +2 to Resources.
+**Mr. Johnson**—Once per scenario you can deeply tap your corporate budget to get a +2 to Resources.

-**Arms Dealer** — Get a +2 for Resource rolls involving weapons and armor.
+**Arms Dealer**—Get a +2 for Resource rolls involving weapons and armor.

-**Emergency Stash** — You have some assets safely concealed in case you lose access to your normal Resources.
+**Emergency Stash**—You have some assets safely concealed in case you lose access to your normal Resources.
 The stash represents a Resources of 2 that will last about one session.
 If you have an immediate need you can tap your stash for a +2 to Resources rolls for one session, but your stash will be gone until you spend a session without making Resources rolls to recharge it.

 ### Tech